dddrrreee/cs140e-win19/labs/lab5-process-control/lab.md

 process to intercept all its communication and cause it to fail in a variety of ways, making sure it does not crash.

-Since man pages are not always clear, `useful-examples` has a bunch of concrete examples showing how to use the system calls you'll need.
+Since man pages are not always clear, the sub-directory `useful-examples` has a bunch of concrete examples showing how to use the system calls you'll need.
 You should go through and read/run/modify the various programs to get a reasonable feel for how things work.